Ann Arbor Mayor

-John "Jack" Eaton is a retired attorney and current member of the Ann Arbor City Council, representing Ward 4 for a turn ending in 2020.
+Jack Eaton is a retired attorney and current member of the Ann Arbor City Council, representing Ward 4 for a term ending in 2020.
 He is running for mayor in the Aug.
 7, 2018 Democratic primary against incumbent Christopher Taylor.
 For the first time, the candidate elected mayor this year will serve a four-year term.